-The Harvard David Rockefeller Center for Latin American Studies (DRCLAS) is calling for submissions from established artists and photojournalists for the forthcoming digital exhibition Documenting the Impact of Covid-19 through Photography: Collective Isolation in Latin America.
+The Harvard David Rockefeller Center for Latin American Studies (DRCLAS) called for submissions from established artists and photojournalists for the digital exhibition Documenting the Impact of Covid-19 through Photography: Collective Isolation in Latin America.

-In addition, the best works will be selected by the David Rockefeller Center for Latin American Studies to be part of the digital exhibition on view on its website during Fall 2020, as well as being published in a special digital supplement of ReVista, the Harvard Review of Latin America.
+In addition, the best works were selected by the David Rockefeller Center for Latin American Studies to be part of the digital exhibition on view on its website during Fall 2020.
 Photographs in the digital exhibition will be posted along with the photographer’s name and a link to their website.

 The competition aims to create a critical visual record of our unprecedented times.
 2020 will be remembered as a watershed year in which a pandemic laid bare the inequalities and fissures within our society and the relevance of living and participating in communities even while experiencing the pandemic in isolation.
 We hope to contribute to the documentation of these breathtaking times so they can be remembered by future generations.
 In addition, by curating photography from all over Latin America and the Caribbean, we hope to promote a regional perspective of the way collective isolation due to Covid-19 has affected our region.